leomccormack/Spatial_Audio_Framework/README.md

 ```

 * SAF_USE_INTEL_MKL - to use [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries), or a [**custom Intel MKL library**](CUSTOM_INTEL_MKL_INTRUCTIONS.md)  (recommended for x86_64/amd64).
-* SAF_USE_OPEN_BLAS_AND_LAPACKE - to use [OpenBLAS](https://github.com/xianyi/OpenBLAS) and the LAPACKE interface (recommended for ARM)
+* SAF_USE_OPEN_BLAS_AND_LAPACKE - to use [OpenBLAS](https://github.com/xianyi/OpenBLAS) and the LAPACKE interface (recommended for ARM).
 * SAF_USE_ATLAS - to use [ALTAS](http://math-atlas.sourceforge.net/) which is not recommended, since some LAPACK functions are missing.
-However, if you don't mind loosing some framework functionality, then ATLAS may still be a good choice for your particular project.
+However, if you don't mind loosing some framework functionality, then this may still be a good choice for your particular project.

 **MacOSX users only**: if you do not define one of the above flags, then SAF will use [Apple Accelerate](https://developer.apple.com/documentation/accelerate) for CBLAS/LAPACK and also vDSP for the FFT.
 However, note that Intel MKL is still the more recommended option, as it is generally faster than Accelerate.